View Source AWS.SageMaker (aws-elixir v1.0.7)

 Stops a model compilation job.

-To stop a job, Amazon SageMaker sends the algorithm the SIGTERM signal.
+To stop a job, Amazon SageMaker AI sends the algorithm the SIGTERM signal.
 This gracefully shuts the job down.
 If the job hasn't stopped, it sends the SIGKILL signal.

 When it receives a StopCompilationJob

-request, Amazon SageMaker changes the
+request, Amazon SageMaker AI changes the

 CompilationJobStatus